 You’d have to go back a ways to find the last time Washington State topped this list.
 It happened during a three-month period at the end of 1989 and beginning of 1990.

-From Bellingham in the east to Spokane in the west, home prices in the state have risen to levels never seen before, not even during the housing bubble.
-As a result of these trends, Washington has steadily climbed the list of most expensive states in the country for house values, and is now ranked within the top five or six by some analysts.
+From Bellingham in the east to Spokane in the west, home prices in the state have risen over the past year, and are expected to increase by another 2% over the next 12 months.
+As a result of these trends, Washington has steadily climbed the list of most expensive states in the country for house values, and is now ranked within the top seven by some analysts.

 Housing Demand High, Inventory Low

 So what’s going on here?
 What is it about the Washington State housing market that’s causing home prices to skyrocket in such a manner?
 It’s a supply and demand story, as always.